Water-Melon/Melon/docs/book/en/func.md

 - `file` The file where the function is located
 - `func` function name
 - `line` is the number of lines in the file
+- `...` The variable arguments are the function arguments of the calling function for this callback function.
+This parameter only works on c99.

 Return value: None